krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 #### Performance

-The frametimes for the different materials for the simple cornell box scene above are within 5%, with specular doing marginally better probably because of its deterministic, non-branching computation path.
+The frame times for the different materials for the simple cornell box scene above are within 5%, with specular doing marginally better probably because of its deterministic, non-branching computation path.
 Scaling this up to 3 scenes, reveals that they all scale at approximately the same rate for increasing scene complexity.
 This is the expected behavior, since in all cases the ray gets manipulated (scattered, reflected, transmitted) and then continues onward.
 Performance is expected to get worse as more geometry is added into a scene and it appears that the material type does not substantially affect this scaling.